What is Active and Passive FTP port on server

 What is Active and Passive FTP

 Active and Passive are the two modes of an FTP server that can be placed in default mode by the administrator. (on Netspaceindia Linux Shared Hosting and Windows Shared Hosting we provide passive FTP) Active mode is the default mode which was the only mode earlier.
 It works when a user connects from any random port for a file transfer.
 This file transfer connects the client to port 21 on the server.
 When the client makes the initial connection and sends PORT, the server initiates the second connection back.
 The server connects from port 20 to the client port that is designated for the data channel.
-Now once connection is made, file transfers are then established through these client and server ports.
+Now once the connection is made, file transfers are then established through these client and server ports.

 If at all the client fails to give a PASV command, then the Data Connection goes to the defaults port 20.
-It is an advice that the clients should not rely on the default values because these values are insecure.
+It is advised that the clients should not rely on the default values because these values are insecure.
 Moreover, the administrator of the firewall should make it a point that there is always a PASV connection made.

 For the configuration of the file